Accounting & Tax for IT and SaaS Companies in Estonia

 R&D Cost Treatment — Expense vs Capitalise

-Coding of confirmed features — Development — Capitalise
+Coding of confirmed features Development Capitalise Time logs allocated to specific features; specification documents

-Bug fixes in existing software — Maintenance — Expense immediately
+Bug fixes in existing software Maintenance Expense immediately N/A — maintenance of existing asset, not new development

 Section 5 — IP Ownership and Royalty Taxation